 About Saxton Rose

 Saxton Rose is one of America’s most recognized bassoon soloists.
-His virtuosic interpretations of traditional repertoire, and his dedication to new music have afforded him a prolific and varied career as soloist, orchestral and chamber musician.
-Performances this season include works from Bach to Berio, Mozart to Frank Zappa, and numerous world premieres from composers such as Michael Gordon, Felipe Perez Santiago, John Fitz Rogers, and Lawrence Dillon.
-He is Artist/Professor of Bassoon and Director of the contemporary music ensemble at the University of North Carolina School of the Arts, principal bassoonist of the Winston-Salem Symphony, and a member of Zéphyros Winds, an acclaimed New York-based wind quintet Zéphyros Winds.
+His virtuosic interpretations of traditional repertoire, and his dedication to new music have afforded him a prolific and varied career as a soloist, orchestral and chamber musician.
+He is Associate Professor of Bassoon and Director of the contemporary music ensemble at the University of North Carolina School of the Arts, principal bassoonist of the Winston-Salem Symphony, and a member of the acclaimed New York-based wind quintet Zéphyros Winds.
 Saxton Rose is a J. Püchner artist and performs on the Model Superior/6000 bassoon.

-As principal bassoonist of the Puerto Rico Symphony Orchestra from 2003 to 2008 he performed with many of the leading artists of our time including Yo Yo Ma, Rafael Frühbeck de Burgos, Placido Domingo, Ben Hepner, Joshua Bell, Anna Netrebko, Sarah Chang, Roberto Alagna, Angela Gheorghiu, Pepe Romero and the Emerson String Quartet among others.
-With the PRSO he performed at Carnegie Hall, the Kennedy Center in Washington DC, in the Casals Festival and on tours to Europe and throughout Latin America.
+As principal bassoonist of the Puerto Rico Symphony Orchestra from 2003 to 2008 he performed at Carnegie Hall, the Kennedy Center in Washington DC, in the Casals Festival and on tours to Europe and throughout Latin America.
 He has held the same position with Winston-Salem Symphony since 2008.

 Throughout his career, Mr. Rose has worked to expand the repertoire of the bassoon, and to redefine its role in contemporary music by collaborating with established and emerging composers to commission new works.
 He has performed with new music ensembles Alarm Will Sound and Le Train Bleu, and is a member of Rushes Ensemble, formed to record, premiere and perform Bang on a Can composer Michael Gordon’s concert-length work for seven bassoons entitled Rushes.
 The Rushes Ensemble gave the world premiere performance of Rushes in September 2012 at the Experimental Media and Performing Arts Center in Troy, New York, and has since performed at some of the most prestigious contemporary music festivals in North America and Europe including November Music and GLOW Festivals in the Netherlands, the Surround Festival in Belgium, and Vancouver New Music.
 In 2010, Mr. Rose helped found Dark in the Song, a bassoon collective comprised of the most widely known bassoonists in the contemporary music scene.
 Called a “bassoon supergroup” by the American Music Center, Dark in the Song performs and commissions new works, collaborating directly with composers to create a new 21st century repertoire for bassoon ensembles.
-As a member of Camerata Caribe, a Puerto Rico Conservatory of Music faculty chamber ensemble, he worked with Puerto Rican composers such as William Ortiz, José Rodríguez Alvira, Alberto Rodríguez, and Latin Grammy Nominee Alfonso Fuentes on the creation of new solo and chamber music for the bassoon.
-He has premiered numerous works and is well known for these impassioned performances.
-Mr. Rose appears on two recordings released this year including the works of composer Alfonso Fuentes and Rushes.
+He appears on two recently released recordings including the works of composer Alfonso Fuentes and Rushes.

 Mr. Rose began studying the bassoon in his hometown near Chicago, Illinois.
 His training includes courses in Germany, Austria and Italy with some of Europe’s most distinguished bassoonists including Gustavo Nuñez and Sergio Azzolini.
 He graduated with highest honors from the class of Stefano Canuti at the Conservatorio “Agostino Steffani” in Castelfranco-Veneto, Italy and is a former student of William Winstead at Cincinnati College-Conservatory of Music.
 Additionally his teachers include Yoshi Ishikawa and Timothy McGovern.